AlloyTools/org.alloytools.alloy/SMT-Extension/doc/SMT-Extension.md

 ```

 where `r` is a relational expression, `n` is a numeral and `op` is an builtin arithmetic relational operator (`<`, `>`, `>=`, `=<`, `=`, `!=`)

+**CVC4 produce unsat core.** Enabling this option will show the unsat core of an inconsistent model or a valid assertion.

 ## Differences with Alloy Semantics